lawrancej/CompilerDesign/textbook/03-parsing.md

 =======

 ### 3.1 Parsing Overview
+Syntax Analysis also known as parsing is the process of analyzing tokens and recombining them into a syntax tree.

 #### 3.1.1 Function
+Syntax analysis will verify that the input`s syntax is valid.

 ##### 3.1.1.1 Input: Tokens from Lexical Analysis
+Lexical analysis splits input into tokens which the syntax analyzer then recombines into a syntax tree.

 ##### 3.1.1.2 Output: Program Parse Tree
+Recombining of a syntax parse tree during lexical analysis is done according  to the syntax specification.
+The leaves of the parse tree are the tokens generated during lexical analysis.

 #### 3.1.2 Examples